check icon Free Email Newsletter

 BUDDHISM & SHINTŌISM IN JAPAN

-This photo library and dictionary is a labor of love.
-After moving to Kamakura in 1993, I became intrigued by the many deities and faces of Japanese Buddhism and Shintoism.
-There are dozens of temples and shrines near my home, many dating from the 8th to 13th centuries, many open to the public.
-There are 400+ deities in this dictionary, and 4,000+ photos of statuary from Kamakura, Nara, Kyoto, and elsewhere in Japan.
-Any mistakes or omissions are my responsibility.
+This photo library & dictionary is a labor of love.
+After moving to Japan in 1993, I became intrigued by the many deities & faces of Japanese Buddhism & Shintōism.
+There are dozens of Buddhist temples & Shintō shrines near my home in Kamakura, many dating from the 8th to 13th centuries, many open to the public.
+There are 400+ deities herein, & 4,000+ photos of statuary from Kamakura, Nara, Kyoto, & elsewhere in Japan.
+Use the search box to search in English, Japanese, Chinese, or Korean for deities not listed at left.
+Any mistakes or omissions at this site are my responsibility.
 Please contact me if you discover any.
-In July 2006, I launched the online store and gallery Buddhist-Artwork.com.
-It sells quality hand-carved wood Buddha statues and Bodhisattva statuary from Japan, China, and SE Asia.
-It is aimed at art lovers, Buddhist practitioners, and laity alike.
+Sadly, our online statue store closed its doors in Dec.
+2022.

 Buddhism - Photo MontageJizo BosatsuHotei - One of the Seven Lucky GodsReincarnations of Kannon, the Goddess of Mercy -- Batou KannonAmida Nyorai - Big Buddha, DaibutsuAmida NyoraiDragon at Ryutakuji TempleNio Protector - UngyoReincarnations of Kannon, the Goddess of MercyTengu and Karasume - Shinto Deities with Buddhist Attributes, Vanity SlayersShaka Nyorai - The Historical BuddhaBaku - The Eater of NightmaresBosatsu -- Compassionate SaviorsspacerPREFACE

-Thus I began in 1995, with my first digital camera, along with the help of my scanner.
+Thus I began in 1995 with my first digital camera, along with the help of my scanner.
 I’ve been digging around ever since.
 This site is my tribute to Japanese Buddhist sculpture and, to a lesser degree, Shintō art.
-Finally, let me express my gratitude and thanks to all the fine people, temples and shrines, museums, web sites, books, magazines, and other resources that have contributed to this ongoing project.
+It is written for scholars, art historians, practitioners, and laity alike, and attempts to remedy the dissatisfactions I mention above.
+Finally, let me express my gratitude and thanks to all the fine people, temples, shrines, museums, web sites, books, magazines, and other resources that have contributed to this ongoing project.

 TIMELINE